munificent/craftinginterpreters/book/functions.md

 ^code return-exception

-It's a wrapper around the return value, with the accoutrements that Java excepts for it to be a friendly runtime exception class.
+It's a wrapper around the return value, with the accoutrements that Java requires for a runtime exception class.
 The weird super constructor call with those `null`s and `false`s disables some JVM machinery that we don't need.
-Since we're using our exception class for <span name="exception">control flow</span> and not actual error handling, we don't need things like stach traces.
+Since we're using our exception class for <span name="exception">control flow</span>
+and not actual error handling, we don't need overhead like stack traces.

 <aside name="exception">

 For the record, I'm not generally a fan of using exceptions for control flow.
 But inside a heavily recursive tree-walk interpreter, it's the way to go.
-Since our own syntax tree evaluation is so heavily tied to the Java callstack, we're pressed to also do some more heavyweight callstack manipulation in some cases, and exceptions are a powerful tool for that.
+Since our own syntax tree evaluation is so heavily tied to the Java callstack, we're pressed to do some heavyweight callstack manipulation occasionally, and exceptions are a powerful tool for that.

 </aside>

-Back in LoxFunction, where we implement `call()` to begin execution of the function body, we catch this exception:
+We want this to unwind all the way to where the function call began, the `call()` method in LoxFunction:

 ^code catch-return (3 before, 1 after)

 When we catch a return exception, we pull out the value and make that the return value from `call()`.
 If we never catch one of these exceptions, it means the function reached the end of its body without hitting a return statement.
-In that case, we continue to implicitly return `nil`.
+In that case, we implicitly return `nil`.

 Go ahead and give it a try.
 A fun example that we finally have enough power to support is a recursive function to calculate Fibonacci numbers: